Reexamining constraints on neutron star properties from perturbative QCD: neutron star EOS

 The two most significant eigenvectors form a set of orthogonal basis to describe the correlated uncertainties.
 Denote $E_0(n_n)$ the central values of energy per particle predicted by \ceft, the proposed parameterization that incorporates correlated uncertainties takes the form

-Above, $m_n$ is the mass of neutrons, and the variance associated with each eigenvector is absorbed into the definition of basis functions $E_i(n_n)$, so that the (uncorrelated) coefficients $a_i$ are independent identical draws from the standard normal distribution $\mathcal{N}(0,1)$.
-This procedure effectively projects out the high-dimensional covariance matrix to a lower dimension subspace spanned by the basis functions $E_{i=1,2}(n_n)$ (not to be confused with $E_{i,j}$ in \cref{eq:ceft_cov}).
+Above, $m_n$ is the mass of neutron.
+The variance associated with each eigenvector is absorbed into the definition of basis functions ${\widehat E}_i(n_n)$, so that the (uncorrelated) coefficients $a_i$ are independent identical draws from the standard normal distribution $\mathcal{N}(0,1)$.
+This procedure effectively projects out the high-dimensional covariance matrix to a lower dimension subspace spanned by the basis functions ${\widehat E}_{i=1,2}(n_n)$.

-These basis functions, along with the central values for the EOS $E_0(n_n)$, are well-behaved and can be faithfully fitted with polynomials.
-For optimal fittings, polynomials of degree $\gtrsim4$ are sufficient as the fitted EOS as well as derivatives are stationary with increasing polynomial degrees.
+These basis functions, along with the central values $E_0(n_n)$, are well-behaved and can be faithfully represented by polynomials.
+For optimal fittings, polynomials of degree $\gtrsim5$ are sufficient as the fitted EOS as well as derivatives are stationary with increasing polynomial degrees.
 This allows us to turn the discrete tabulated EOS from \ceft~ calculations to a compact, faithful, and continuous representation \cref{eq:eft_eos}.
 The resulting EOSs in this parameterization are shown in \cref{fig:n3lo500P}.
-The pressure is calculated straightforwardly as $P=n_n^2(\ud E/\ud n_n)$, and the $1\sigma$ upper and lower bounds of correlated errors are obtained by setting $a_1=a_2=\pm1$ in \cref{eq:eft_eos}.
-For comparison, the uncorrelated $1\sigma$ errors obtained by taking the square root of $\diag(||\cov(E_i, E_j)||)$ are shown as dashed lines.
-The importance of inter-density correlations is evident as the dashed curve underestimates the error in pressure by almost $1/3$ near $n_B=2n_0$.
-In most cases inter-density correlations are positive is expected since the energy at a given point is less likely to be small if its neighboring points all predict large values.
+The pressure follows from the thermodynamic relation $P=n_n^2(\ud E/\ud n_n)$, and the $1\sigma$ upper and lower bounds of correlated errors are obtained by setting $a_1=a_2=\pm1$ in \cref{eq:eft_eos}.
+For comparison, the uncorrelated $1\sigma$ errors obtained by taking the square root of $\diag(||\cov(E_i, E_j)||)$ are shown as the blue band.
+The importance of inter-density correlations is evident as the boundaries of the blue band underestimate the error in pressure by almost $1/3$ near $n_B=2n_0$.
+Inter-density correlations are positive since the energy at a given point is less likely to be low if its neighboring points are predicted to have high energies by the chiral interaction.